Tomasz-Niewiadomski/SciCompProject/README.md

 - I managed to find stupid workaroudns so that the class part now works!
 - Wrote the compute() function.
 It compiles, but always returns 'false'.
 I uploaded it only under core.cpp as it's in development.
-- Update: Now it works!
+- Update: Now compute() works!
+Will work on the 'memory' feature, so that it doesn't get stuck in epsilon loops.
+- Update: I added the memory functionality to compute() & updated the individual files

 ### Emre